Mathias Dzon: Political career

 On 10 July 2009, two days before the presidential election, Dzon (who was considered the most important opposition candidate) and five other candidates called for the election to be delayed, claiming that the electoral lists were deeply flawed and included people who were not eligible to vote, as well as people who did not exist at all.
 At an opposition rally later on the same day, Dzon and other candidates called for the people to boycott the election.
 Dzon declared on the occasion that "for us, the election is not taking place on 12 July ...
 It will take place on the day the Congolese people are given a real choice."

 As President of ARD, Dzon announced on 6 August 2010 that the coalition would not participate in the celebrations on 15 August marking the 50th anniversary of Congolese independence.
 He said that it was not an appropriate occasion to celebrate, as events since independence had, in his view, been full of disappointment and despair; according to Dzon, the day would instead be a time of remembrance and reflection for the people.
 In Dzon's assessment, "fifty years of independence are marked by failure.
 They are splattered with blood."
 He also criticized the government for spending money on the independence celebration while the people endured continuing poverty and deprivation.

 On 5 June 2014, Dzon complained in a press conference that the government was mistreating him by refusing to allow him to leave the country, vowing to take the matter to international courts.
 He said that he had been barred from leaving the country on the previous day in order to have a medical check-up and visit family in France.
 According to Dzon, no explanation was given for the decision to bar him from leaving the country.

-He is a candidate for the 2021 presidential election.
+He was a candidate for the 2021 presidential election.